-3 Faculty will do their best to follow the above schedule of courses.
-However, this schedule is non-binding and may change due to issues related to summer finances, changes in course offerings in non-school psychology programs, and enrollment.
+3 Faculty will do their best to offer courses in designated semesters.
+However, this schedule is non-binding and may change due to issues related to availability of instructors, changes in course offerings in non-school psychology programs, budget, and enrollment.
 These changes may be beyond the faculty's control.
 Therefore, consult with your advisor.